-- Meet them at a conference or event
+- Meet them at a conference or an event.

-- Engage with them on social media or by referencing their thought-leadership, such as interviews or articles
+- Engage with them on social media or by referencing their thought leadership, as might have been expressed in previous interviews or articles.

-When all else fails, this is one objection that can often signal you need to focus on other.
-Sometimes the best move for you is qualify a prospect out, so you can focus on opportunities that are more likely to convert.
+When all else fails, this is one objection that can often signal you need to focus on other prospects.
+Sometimes, your best move is to qualify a prospect out so you can focus on opportunities that are more likely to convert.

-Sometimes prospects are looking for a solution that is different from what you currently offer.
-That’s okay, but it’s critical that your team aligns on what types of product changes you will and will not pursue in a given timeframe.
+Sometimes, prospects are looking for a solution that is different from what you currently offer.
+That’s okay, but it’s critical that your team align on what types of product changes you will and will not pursue in a given time frame.

-First, consider using an anecdote from another customer who felt they needed that feature, but ultimately were able to drive results without it.
+First, consider using an anecdote from another customer who felt they needed that feature but ultimately was able to drive results without it.
 Once you are able to establish that others have successfully found their way past this objection, you can dig deeper into the prospect’s specific situation.